 The Genoa, Italy-based Costa is a unit of Carnival Corporation & plc, the world’s largest cruise ship operator.
 The cruise operator will deploy its ship named ‘Costa neoClassica’ for the service.

-In January 2010, Louis Cruise Lines, the world’s fifth-largest cruise line operator, stopped its Cochin-Maldives service it had started just 40 days earlier, citing expensive port charges.
+In January 2010, Louis / Celestyal Cruises, world’s fifth-largest cruise ship operator, stopped its Cochin-Maldives itineraries it had started just 40 days earlier, due to expensive port charges.
+Costa Crociere, will announce the launch of Mumbai-Maldives-Mumbai itinerary on July 18th.

-Louis Cruise Lines had been the only luxury liner to run cruises from India after the Union government eased taxes as part of a policy to encourage the industry.
-The subsidiary of Cyprus-based Louis Plc. had planned to run the service offering Cochin-Maldives-Cochin and Cochin-Colombo-Cochin routes.
+Louis / Celestyal had been the only luxury company to run cruises out of India after the government eased taxes to encourage the cruising industry.
+Louis had planned to operate Cochin-Maldives-Cochin and Cochin-Colombo-Cochin cruises.

-Another impediment to cruise ships is taxing of some on-board activities.
-A cruise ship has to sail some 200 nautical miles from the coast to be exempt from tax on serving liquor or operating the casino, according to an executive with a global cruise line who declined to be named.
+Another impediment to cruise ships is taxing of some onship activities.
+A cruise ship has to sail some 200 nautical miles from India's coast to be exempt from tax on serving liquor or casino operations.

-As no Indian firm owns a luxury cruise line yet, the Union government has been encouraging foreign cruise liners to undertake coastal runs.
+India's government has been encouraging foreign cruise vessels to undertake coastal runs.
 In July 2008, the cabinet approved a cruise shipping policy exempting operators from income-tax, excise duty, customs duty, corporate tax and service tax.
 But the policy was never implemented, and a shipping ministry official attributed it to lack of co-ordination between various government departments.

-In March 2009, to encourage global luxury liners to run cruises in India, the government eased laws that had barred foreign registered ships from carrying passengers between Indian ports without a licence from the director general of shipping, India’s maritime regulator.
-The relaxation is valid for 10 years.
-But the high port charges discouraged cruise lines from starting India-centric services.
+In March 2009, to encourage global luxury ships to cruise in India, country's government eased laws that had barred foreign registered vessels from carrying passengers between Indian ports without a licence from India’s maritime regulator.
+The relaxation is valid for a 10 years period.